 GvHD symptoms

-The symptoms depend on the type of graft versus host disease (GvHD) you have and which parts of your body it affects.
+Symptoms of graft versus host disease (GvHD) depend on the type you have and which parts of your body it affects.

 Symptoms of acute GvHD

-Acute GvHD generally happens within the first 100 days after you have a stem cell transplant or bone marrow transplant from another person.
+Acute GvHD generally happens within the first 100 days after you have a stem cell transplant Open a glossary item from another person.
 Sometimes it can be hard to tell if the symptoms are caused by GvHD or are other side effects from your transplant.

 Acute GvHD mainly affects the skin, gut and liver but can affect almost any part of the body.
 The symptoms you have of GvHD depend on which part of the body is affected.